Lakeshore Area Regional Recovery of Indiana

-Lakeshore Area Regional Recovery of Indiana, or LARRI, is a non-profit, faith-based, business, public, and other community partner group that acts as a long-term recovery committee.
-LARRI served the survivors of the flooding of September 13–15, 2008, who have effortlessly utilized their resources from insurance, FEMA, savings, and other sources in the restoration of their residences.
+Lakeshore Area Regional Recovery of Indiana, or LARRI, is a non-profit, faith-based, long-term recovery committee.
+LARRI provided assistance to the survivors of the flooding of September 13–15, 2008.

 Structure of the organization

-On November 17, 2008, members from a then newly formed steering committee made up of non-profit, faith-based, business, public and other community partners came together to form a long-term recovery committee.
+On November 18, 2009, members from a then newly-formed steering committee made up of non-profit, faith-based, business, public and other community partners came together to form a long-term recovery committee.
 This organization was formed to help serve the survivors from the September 13–15, 2008 flooding who had exhausted their resources from insurance, FEMA, savings and other sources in the restoration of their homes.

 The organization named itself Lakeshore Area Regional Recovery of Indiana, or LARRI.
 Reverend Steven Conger, senior pastor of Ridge United Methodist Church in Munster, worked to bring representatives of different faiths together from Lake, Porter and LaPorte counties to develop a long-term strategy to address those residents' needs.

 The group was formed, according to Conger, because of the challenges many people faced after the September 2008 flood.
 According to Conger, many residents in Lake, Porter and LaPorte counties were unprepared for the disaster, and LARRI was formed not only to help those whose lives were devastated by the flooding, but also to help prevent the chaos from occurring again.

-LARRI had set up several subcommittees and worked on everything from communication to financial resource development.
+LARRI had set up several subcommittees to work on topics such as communication and financial resource development.
 It secured funds through donations and planned fundraisers and searched for grants and funding.